jdevfullstack-tutorials/single-display-arduino-project/README.md

 ### The GND
 The GND is the floating ground to complete the circuit.
-Remember, in electrical setup the earth ground is used extensively.
+Remember, in an electrical setup the earth ground is used extensively.
+In electronics, it's the convenience to use a floating ground.

 ## The BreadBoard
 Breadboards are convenience for you to